 How does the draw process work?

 You will approve each draw after a title company has verified the work performed.
-The request is forwarded to the bank who in turn provides funds to the title company.
-They then disburse those funds to the builder, who is responsible for paying each subcontractor and material provider.
+The request is forwarded to the bank which in turn provides funds to the title company.
+The bank then disburses those funds to the builder, who is responsible for paying each subcontractor and material provider.

-Why is a Title Company involved in the Construction process?
+Why is a title company involved in the construction process?

-What kind of Homeowner’s Insurance is necessary?
+What kind of homeowner’s insurance is necessary?

 We require homeowner’s insurance coverage equal to at least the amount of your loan.
 In addition, a “builder’s risk endorsement” at a small additional cost is required for all construction loans.

-How quickly can I be approved?
+How quickly can I be approved for a loan?

 Pre-approvals can most often be expedited in a day or two upon receipt of your financial information.
 Approval times can vary depending on different circumstances, but our loan officers make every effort to pre-approve you as soon as possible.